pelinbalci/pelinbalci.github.io/CV.md

       - Simulation for delivery process: I’ve written Simulation environment with Simpy which shows the order’s assignments and delivery times.
 Simulation is used to show the current state and the improvement of our new approach before live test.
       - Shift optimization: Targeted hourly driver numbers are calculated based on order distributions.
-        The working hours of full and part-time employees are determined by the Gurobi optimization tool based on the targeted numbers.
-The objective function of the mathematical model is minimizing the difference between the target driver and the assigned driver.
-These new shifts found as a result of the study are tested by simulation and the delivery times that occur with the new shifts are checked.
+The working hours of full and part-time employees are determined by a mathematical model based on the targeted employees.
+        The objective function is minimizing the difference between the target driver and the assigned driver.
+        Simulation environment is used to analyze the proposed number of employees.
       - Tools: Python, SQL, Gurobi, Simpy, Power BI